Hysteresis in magnets: Scaling of the area of the hysteresis loop with frequency and amplitude of the applied field

 \section{Scaling of the area of the hysteresis loop with frequency and amplitude of the applied field}

 In applications, such as a magnetic material subjected to a periodically changing magnetic field, the energy that is dissipated per cycle is an important consideration.
-This is equal to the area of the hysteresis loop in the $h$-$M$ (field-magnetization) plane, and its variation with the peak magnetic flux density $B_0$ and frequency $\omega$ of the imposed external field has been a matter of intense investigation for over 130 years~\cite{steinmetz}.
+This is equal to the area of the hysteresis loop in the $h$-$M$ (field magnetization) plane, and its variation with the peak magnetic flux density $B_0$ and frequency $\omega$ of the imposed external field has been a matter of intense investigation for over 130 years~\cite{steinmetz}.

 Steinmetz empirically proposed that the power dissipation varies as $ B_0^{\alpha} \omega^{\beta} $.
 This included the effect of magnetic work (area of the hysteresis loop) and eddy current losses.
 In practice, the fitted values of the so-called `Steinmetz coefficients' $\alpha$ and $\beta$ were generally found to be temperature-dependent even for a given material.
 In the following, we study the variation of only the area of the hysteresis loop.
 The eddy current losses are more complicated and should be discussed separately.
-The dependence of the loop area on the temperature is also non-trivial.
-Clearly, at large temperatures $T$, the response, and hence also area, is proportional to $1/T$, but for lower temperatures, the response can be much more complicated \cite{acharyya2}.
-For low temperatures, in continuous spin models, one can expect the predictions of spin-wave theory for the power-law variation of the area on the temperature to be reliable, and for Ising-type models, similarly, the rates of relaxation is governed by the activation barriers.
+The dependence of the loop area on the temperature is also nontrivial.
+Clearly, at large temperatures $T$, much above the Curie temperature, the response, and hence also area, is proportional to $1/T$, but for lower temperatures, the response can be much more complicated~\cite{acharyya2}.
+For low temperatures, in continuous spin models, one can expect the predictions of the harmonic approximation (independent spin waves) to be good, and theoretical calculation for the variation of the barrier-crossing times for the time-dependent Hamiltonian on the temperature to be reliable (see \sref{s:continuous-spin}).
+For Ising-type models, similarly, the rates of relaxation is governed by the activation barriers.
 We do not discuss the temperature dependence of the loop area here.